 Examples of service learning

 Service learning can be incorporated into any class in any discipline at any level.
-However, smart choices must be made in order to tailor service learning activities to the desired learning goals in the class.
-Service goals should also be clearly identified.
+However, smart choices must be made in order to tailor service learning activities to the desired learning objectives in the class.
+Service objectives should also be clearly identified.

 |Students in an introductory chemistry seminar prepare exciting, age-appropriate, hands-on chemistry demonstrations for students in a local public school.||

-Learning goals: improving students' science communication skills to general audiences, preparation for future conference presentations
+Learning objectives: improving students' science communication skills to general audiences, preparation for future conference presentations

 Students in an acting class volunteer in a variety of community-based settings, closely observing accent, vocal posture, and gesture among the people they serve.